infinitered/ignite/README.md

 #### Generate a listview: `ignite generate listview HotDates`
 * React Native listview container with easy step by step instructions on how to get started with an easy list template.

+#### Generate a mapview: `ignite generate mapview MapScreen`
+* react-native-maps container, component, and map helpers with easy step by step instructions on how to get started with an simple map screen.

 #### Import images: `ignite import imagesfile`
 * Imports all files in `Images` folder and converts the names into **key: value** pairs in the _image_ object inside of the `Images.js` file in the `Themes` folder.